Move Better – Feel Better – Be Better – with Feldenkrais Awareness Through Movement

 In this workshop I am focussing on increasing freedom and mobility in the joints of our arms and legs – weightless, integrated arms; strong, resilient legs; intelligent, supple hands; elastic, durable feet – great lessons for anyone who would likes lots of movement – after this session you will be able to reach better, crouch and squat better, walk better, and play better!

-Intensive Workshops in North London – this Summer and Autumn
+Intensive Workshops in North London this Autumn

 The Skylight Centre